 Visiting Henley for the Royal Regatta or the Festival this July?
 Make a weekend of it with our guide to where to stay, what to do and where to eat.

-Recently voted by The Times as one of the best places to live in the English countryside, Henley-on-Thames is a lovely little town in Oxfordshire, perfect for a weekend away.
+Henley-on-Thames is a lovely little town in Oxfordshire, perfect for a weekend away.
 Located, as the name suggests, on the River Thames, it’s the perfect place to relax, have a long lunch and stroll through the cobbled historic centre with its many independent shops.
-Much of the town’s activity is focused on enjoying the river, but with numerous country walks, little museums and infamous summer celebrations, there’s something here for everyone.
+Much of the town’s activity is focused on enjoying the river, but with numerous country walks, little museums and famous summer celebrations, there’s something here for everyone.

 What to do?